vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 4. Review the generated HTML report.

-## Known Issues

-- The `Invoke-VcfPasswordPolicy` cmdlet fails to return collected information for the vCenter Server Password Policy Configuration when using PowerShell Core on Linux

-    ```powershell
-    [00-00-0000_00:00:00] INFO Collecting vCenter Server Password Policy Configuration for VMware Cloud Foundation instance (sfo-vcf01.sfo.rainpole.io).

-    Connect-SsoAdminServer: One or more errors occurred.
-(The SSL connection could not be established, see inner exception.)

-    Test-SSOAuthentication: Unable to authenticate to Single-Sign-On Server (sfo-w01-vc01.sfo.rainpole.io), check credentials: PRE_VALIDATION_FAILED
-    ```

-    Workaround: Use PowerShell Core on Windows.

 ## Contributing

 The project team welcomes contributions from the community.
 Before you start working with PowerValidatedSolutions, please